BenjaminRead123/A-Comparison-of-Gaussian-and-Student-s-T-Copulas-in-Statistical-Arbitrage./README.md

 - The smoothing factor.

 In config.py, we can compare these, we can select a range of these.
 On a 10y period with some highly correlated and somewhat correlated companies:
--  3 degrees of freedom work best (highest average Sharpe) for T fixed and rolling, but 4 degrees of freedom are best for the filtered model.
+-  3 degrees of freedom work best (highest average Sharpe) for T fixed and rolling (which does fit the estimate v from source), but 4 degrees of freedom are best for the filtered model.
 -  There is no large difference over smoothing factors, but it seems to influence the Gaussian copula more.
 -  Trading signal is interesting, showing best performance at 0.025.